 Still, I do have to give the butlers props for seemingly arranging extra perks at our final dinner (our fabulous waiter brought us some yummy after-dinner drinks we wouldn’t have ordered on our own) and we were treated to a nice little flower petal and colored rocks (looked like Pop Rocks!) design on our bed when we returned to the bungalow after dinner.
 A thoughtful gesture.

 That all said (diva rant over), I would absolutely book a stay at these bungalows again, and I’d recommend them to other travelers.

 Next time, we’d say up front we’re happy for hands-off butler coverage; we’ll call you when we need you.
 No need to check in with us constantly or offer us things that end up not happening.

 Besides the slight improvements in service I’d like to see, I wouldn’t change a thing about the overwater bungalows themselves.
 We loved falling asleep and waking to the sound of mellow ocean waves.

 We liked the privacy that the bungalows afforded; no one in the room right above, below, or next to us.
 Watching ocean life while leaning over our deck railing or through the glass bottom floor of the room itself was super cool.

 Dining on our bungalow deck was divine.
+It was the perfect setting.
 In all, we had an outstanding, romantic, kids-free tropical vacation at the El Dorado Maroma Palafitos.